Abd0s/skid-tools/docs/docs/home/commands.md

 # CLI Commands

 Skidtools comes with a few CLI commands.
-You can use them as follows
+You can use them as follows.

 ``` sh
 python -m skidtools <command>